-Most expats live in housing on hospital grounds or in a private housing compound.
-Compounds are like a gated community where you’re free to come and go as you please.
+Most ex-pats live in housing on hospital grounds or in a private housing compound.
+Compounds are like a gated communities where you’re free to come and go as you please.

 If living outside a compound prepare to be flexible as you will need to adapt to living in a more restrictive society than Westerners are used to.
 Whilst the Saudi nation aspires to be a modern state in many respects, it still has one of the most traditional societies worldwide, governed by firm religious beliefs, rules and traditions.
 Behaviour that is not in accordance with the teachings of the Quran will not be tolerated and ex-pats are expected to comply with the written and unwritten rules of local life, e.g. consuming alcohol in public, importing or consuming drugs or pork meat, dressing indecently (by local standards), or openly practising a religion other than Islam are all strictly forbidden.

 While female ex-pats are not constrained by the same restrictions as local Saudi women, they are still required to adhere to the laws and customs of the country, e.g. driving is strictly forbidden for women (except on a Western compound).
 Women can only be driven by a man who is her husband or a blood relative.

 If you are planning on driving in Saudi Arabia, be sure that you are well prepared – it can be quite a shocking experience.
 Ensure you follow the rules of the road, even if the locals don’t.

 There is relatively little crime in Saudi Arabia and the security level is high.
 Generally, Western people say they feel safe.